quintenpalmer/stepper/README.md

 ## How Does It Do This

-It takes a "current value", a "direction", and a file containing a "collection of values", and then walks a "direction" of "up" or "down" to find the next larger or smaller values in the "collection".
+It takes a "value format", a "current value", a "direction", and a file containing a "collection of values", and then walks a "direction" of "up" or "down" to find the next larger or smaller values in the "collection".

 ## Usage

 ```
- $ stepper up 40 ~/.config/example/config
+ $ stepper u32 up 40 ~/.config/example/config
 50
 ```